 Under the 1940 Act, we will be required to carry our portfolio investments at market value or, if there is no readily available market value, at fair value as determined by us, with our board of directors having final responsibility for overseeing, reviewing and approving, in good faith, our estimate of fair value.
 Typically, there will not be a public market for the securities of the privately held companies in which we invest.
-As a result, we will value these securities quarterly at fair value based on input from management, a third-party valuation firm and our audit committee, and with the oversight, review and approval of our Board.
+As a result, we will value these securities annually and quarterly at fair value based on various inputs, including management, third-party valuation firms and our audit committee, and with the oversight, review and approval of our Board.